Holiday Break: "The Grim Reaper" - Nate Boone Craft

 I'm like, what the hell?

-They were like, we ain't going like that, Mr.
+They were like, we ain't going like that, Mr. Kraft.

 You jumping too high up.
+This is K-Karate Boxing.

-T is just a man that they had running through doors.
+Mr. T is just a man that they had running through doors.

 And they were a little thin doors.

-You can walk through the damn thing.
+He could walk through the damn thing.

-I know that he worked at the Godfather Club and that he knew some boxers.
+I was like, well, I know he's from Chicago.
+I know that he worked at the Godfather Club and that he knew some boxers and

-And after the match, he was approached by his nephew Bruiser, who said that the Brown brothers from the notorious Best Friends Gang wanted to speak with him about a potential job opportunity.
+After defeating Butterbean, Boone's ego soared, and after the match, he was approached by his nephew Bruiser, who said that the Brown brothers from the notorious Best Friends Gang wanted to speak with him about a potential job opportunity.

 It was at this point in Nate's life when his criminal activities had reached an all-time high, and there was no turning back.

-What would happen over the next few years after he was introduced to the Best Friends gang sounds almost like the plot plot of a movie.
+What would happen over the next few years after he was introduced to the Best Friends gang sounds almost like the plot of a movie.

 Failed assassination attempts, dozens of gruesome murders, corrupt cops, snitching, and the rise and fall of the most powerful gang in Detroit.